-- Zoning is the method for classifying property for the purpose of assigning permitted land uses and protecting the health, safety, and welfare by ensuring compatibility between various uses.
+- (a) Zoning is the method for classifying property for the purpose of assigning permitted land uses and protecting health, safety, and welfare by ensuring compatibility between various uses.
 Zoning classifications are illustrated on the Official Zoning Map for the Town of Blue River or, for unincorporated property located outside of the Town, on the official zoning map for Summit County.
 As a result, amending the official zoning map to illustrate a change in the zoning classification for property is known as a "rezoning" or a "map revision." - (b) There are two types of rezoning or map revision: - Initial Zoning.
-Upon incorporation of property following annexation, a municipality must assign a zoning classification to the annexed property within ninety (90) days.
-This zoning is a change from the zoning designation of Summit County to the first assignment of a zoning classification of the Town of Blue River which is often referred to as the "initial zoning."
-Upon approval of the initial zoning, the official map of the Town is revised to show the property and its zoning classification. - Rezoning of Town-zoned Property.
+Upon incorporation of property following annexation, state law requires that a municipality assign a zoning classification to the annexed property within ninety (90) days.
+This zoning is a change from the zoning designation of Summit County to the first assignment of a zoning classification of the Town of Blue River which is often referred to as the "initial zoning" and more broadly as a "rezoning."
+Upon approval of the initial zoning (or rezoning), the official map of the Town is revised to show the property as within the Town's boundaries and its assigned zoning classification. - Rezoning of Town-zoned Property.
 After property is initially zoned, any future change in the zone district boundaries or the zoning classification is commonly referred to as a "rezoning."
 Upon approval of the zoning change, the official map of the Town is revised to illustrate the change. - (c) This Article shall apply to all requests for a zoning change that would result in a map revision.
 For purposes of Chapter 16A, a "rezoning" shall mean a change in zone district boundaries or zone district designation whether such change is an initial zoning or a rezoning of Town-zoned property.